exo-archives/aio-ecm-wcm/patch/WCM-2856/readme.txt

     * Status: Empty backup path at Manage Publication form
     * CCP Issue: none, Product Jira Issue: WCM-2856
     * Complexity: LOW
-    * Impacted Client(s): TESTVN-771
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     *  [Workflow] Backup path is been empty at Manage Publication form

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     *  this issue is caused because of the missing configuration problem.
 There is no information of backup drive and its "/Expired Documents" node in configuration files of wcm.
 Adding this information fixes the issue.

-Patch informations:
+Patch information:

     * Final files to use should be attached to this page (Jira is for the dicussion)